fh295/SentenceRepresentation/README.md

 {'theword': numpy.array([a word embedding],dtype=float32) for 'theword' in your vocabulary}

 This object (a python dictionary) needs to be saved as a pickle file (using cPickle).
-Then set use_preemb to True
+Then, in train_book.py, set use_preemb to True and set embeddings to this file.